oasci/pitt-biosc1540-2024f/content/assessments/assignments/01/index.md

 The region you want to sequence contains an important single nucleotide polymorphism (SNP) at position 90 from the start of your sequence of interest.
 Given what you know about the typical quality of Sanger sequencing reads at different positions, where would you design your sequencing primer to bind?
 Explain your reasoning.

+??? success "Solution"

+    Before designing the primer, it's crucial to understand the typical quality pattern of Sanger sequencing reads:

+    -   **Start of the read** (first ~15-35 bases): Often low quality due to primer binding and initial reaction instability.
+    -   **Middle section** (~35-700 bases): Highest quality, with accurate base calls.
+    -   **End of the read** (beyond ~700-900 bases): Decreasing quality due to signal decay and increased noise.

+    Given that the SNP of interest is at position 90 from the start of the sequence, the ideal primer design would place this SNP within the high-quality middle section of the sequencing read.
+    Specifically, design the primer to bind approximately 40-50 bases upstream of the SNP.

+    **Rationale**:

+    - This placement allows for the initial low-quality bases (first 15-35) to be read before reaching the SNP.
+    - It positions the SNP at around base 130-140 in the sequencing read (40-50 bases for primer + 90 bases to SNP).
+    - This location falls well within the high-quality middle section of a typical Sanger sequencing read.

+    **Benefits of this design**:

+    - Ensures high-quality base calls around the SNP position.
+    - Provides sufficient context before and after the SNP for accurate analysis.
+    - Allows for potential upstream sequence verification if needed.

 ## Q07